lolotrgeek/encoding_oracle/README.md

 # Encoding Oracle
-Auto encodes any JSON data into tensors.
+Auto encodes any JSON data into tensor(s).